isomerpages/moe-rosyth/_departments/English.md

 **PREP with MUMs @ Rosyth**<br>
 PREP with MUMs @ Rosyth is a programme that aims to equip weak readers with the reading skills necessary for their daily school work.
 The programme also aims to help pupils cultivate good reading habits and ignite their love for reading so that in time to come, these pupils will become successful readers who will no longer learn to read but rather, they will read at more appropriately challenging levels in order to read to learn.

-The programme provides opportunities for pupils to be exposed to word games, student collaboration and class presentations.
+The programme provides opportunities for pupils to be exposed to word games, pupil collaboration and class presentations.
 There are also opportunities for independent learning through book reviews.
-The programme strives to foster deep learning to enhance greater student motivation.
+The programme strives to foster deep learning to enhance greater pupil motivation.

 **Reading Remediation Programme (RRP) &amp; School Dyslexia Remediation Programme (SDR)**<br>
 These two intervention programmes cater to pupils who have been assessed to require further support at the mid levels.
 Teacher instructors are specially trained to conduct targeted and focused lessons to equip pupils with the necessary skills pertaining to phonemic awareness and reading comprehension.